owonwo/clean-helt/README.md

 ## About Clean Helt

-Clean helt is a web applications that allow patients, hospitals, pharmacies, doctors and laboratries to communicate in sync
+Clean Helt is a software system that allow patients, hospitals, pharmacies, doctors and laboratries to access medical records when they need to.

-Clean helt software is only accessible to people who buy the clean helt application.
+## API DOCUMENTATION

+## Doctors

-## Doctors API Endpoints Post Methods
+**Doctors API Endpoints Post Methods**

-**POST \doctor\create** [Create a doctor]
+**POST /doctor/create** [Create a doctor]

 | Attribute | Type | Required | Description |
 | --------- | ---- | -------- | ----------- |